 I don't mean to ignore you until the bottom.
 LD was my first love, and with the direction that LD has taken in the last decade or so, most of the above applies to you anyway.
 Just a couple extra bonus comments for you.
 1) I think time skew is real.
 I think sometimes it sucks to be the aff.
 Which means I may be more receptive to theory arguments and AFC than many judges.
 I also think that it means you can justify an RVI a little easier to me.
 2) If we are in a good ole value criterion debate, make sure that you're impacting everything through the framework really clearly for me.

 Don't steal prep when asking for evidence (I wish we could just reach a point where you all would flash each other cases like other events).
 If you can't find a piece of evidence within a minute I'll have you start running your own prep to find evidence.
 This is pretty punitive but either PFers should start actually reading carded evidence instead of paraphrasing or you should have the cards accessible.
 This isn't this much of a problem in other events, it shouldn't be a problem in PF.
 2nd Rebuttal: you probably should respond to offense or terminal defense put on your case by the first rebuttal.
+Yes, defense should be in first summary (especially now that you get an extra minute).
 You need to be doing some impact framing in summary and generally the majority of your final focus should be on impacts too.
 Give me an easy route to the ballot.
 If you just extend impacts/offense and don't put it into conversation with your opponent.
 I'm pretty progressive in other events, I'm not sure why that would stop in PF.
 So do whatever you want just make sure you're telling me to do with my ballot.

 Crawford Leavoy Paradigm